 Step-thru hybrid bike included.

-Our barge L'Estello holds 18 guests.
-Each cabin has two beds and its own bathroom.
+Our barge the Caprice holds 18 guests.
+11 cabins have two beds and its own bathroom, 3 cabins have 1 bed and its own bathroom.

 Fly in and out of Paris, France and take the train to/from the starting/ending points of the tour.